groupdocs-redaction/GroupDocs.Redaction-Products/content/redaction/java/text/pdf.md

     - title_left: "Case Sensitive Text Redaction in PDF"
       content_left: |
-        Perform exact phrase case-sensitive redaction to remove or hide a particular chuck of text inside a document.
+        The following example enables users to perform exact phrase case-sensitive redaction to remove or hide a particular chuck of text inside a document.
 By default, search for exact phrase is case insensitive.

       title_right: "Perform Case Sensitive Redaction via Java"
       content_right: |